-William Klein, Ph.D., was appointed Associate Director of the National Cancer Institute's (NCI) Behavioral Research Program (BRP) in August 2009.
+William Klein, PhD, was appointed Associate Director of the National Cancer Institute's (NCI) Behavioral Research Program (BRP) in August 2009.
 Dr. Klein's research interests fall largely under the areas of self-judgment, risk perception, and risk communication.
 He has been interested in how risk perception biases are related to the processing of health communications, to health decision-making, and to health behavior; how social processes (e.g., social comparison, self-affirmation, peer influence) influence responses to personalized feedback and risk communication; the influence of affective factors such as worry on risk appraisal and health decisions; the impact of ambiguity on responses to feedback and risk messages; the role of optimism in health behavior and psychological functioning; and applications of theory to risk communication and health behavior intervention.
-Dr. Klein's work has appeared in over 175 publications and has been supported by NCI, the National Science Foundation, and several private foundations.
+In recent work he has been particularly interested in genetic testing decisions.
+Dr. Klein's work has appeared in over 200 peer-reviewed articles and has been supported by NCI, the National Science Foundation, and several private foundations.

 - Social psychology

 Selected Publications and Presentations

 - Klein WMP, Ferrer RA, Kaufman AR.
 How (or Do) People "Think" About Cancer Risk, and Why That Matters.
 JAMA Oncol 2020 Jul 1; 6(7):983-984.

 - Klein WMP, Jacobsen PB, Helzlsouer KJ.
 Alcohol and Cancer Risk: Clinical and Research Implications.
 JAMA 2019 Dec 13.